mommermi/mommermi.github.io/content/en/research/2020-05-07-don-quixote-and-the-dormant-comets-my-astronomical-legacy/index.md

 ---
 date: 2020-05-07
 title: Don Quixote and the Dormant Comets - My Astronomical Legacy
-summary: |
-  Don Quixote has been considered asteroidal since its discovery in 1983, despite its comet-like orbit.
-We found activity in this object during its 2009 and 2018 apparitions, leading us to believe that it really is an active comet.
-But are there other objects like Don Quixote?
-I monitored a sample of ~100 asteroids that are somewhat likely to turn active, too, over a period of more than 4 years.
-Bottom line: Don Quixote is rather unique.
 tags:
 - Astronomy
 - Don Quixote
 - Dormant Comets
 - Asteroid
-featured_image: /research/12893.png
-thumbnail_image: fig1.png
 ---

 [Don Quixote](https://ssd.jpl.nasa.gov/sbdb.cgi?sstr=3552) was